chadwilson20/portfolio/README.md

 # portfolio
-This is a completed portfolio website that I made myself to show off all projects I make.
+This is a portfolio site that I am making to show off projects I have created.